 California's Global Warming Solutions Act of 2006 (Assembly Bill 32 or AB 32) sets forth an aggressive program to reduce greenhouse gases (GHGs) from nearly every sector of the state's economy, including manufacturing, electricity, transportation, agriculture, consumer products, and others.
 The primary objective of AB 32 is to implement emission reduction strategies and programs that reduce GHG emissions to 1990 levels by the year 2020 initially, with additional reductions by the year 2050.

-Our ARB-accredited offset verification and GHG verification services are performed by experienced environmental professionals with engineering backgrounds, most with advanced degrees and professional certifications.
+Our CARB-accredited verification services are performed by experienced environmental professionals with engineering backgrounds, most with advanced degrees and professional certifications.
 Our multidisciplinary staff provides the highest-quality verification services that enhance regulatory compliance while maximizing operational flexibility.
 Trinity serves its clients through an unparalleled combination of regulatory expertise, technical proficiency, responsiveness, and creative thinking.
-In addition, Trinity's Quality Management System ensures that clients consistently receive high-quality verification services.
+Also, Trinity's Quality Management System ensures that clients consistently receive high-quality verification services and deliverables.
 Trinity's AB 32 GHG verification team provides the following unique benefits to our clients:

 - Recognized Industry Leader: Trinity is recognized as an industry leader in air quality and climate change issues.

-- In-depth Knowledge: Trinity's team has extensive experience based on in-depth knowledge of GHG emission inventories and GHG-related regulatory requirements.
+- In-Depth Knowledge: Trinity's team has extensive experience based on in-depth knowledge of industry practice, GHG emission inventories, and carbon footprint-related regulatory requirements.

-- High Quality Work Products: Trinity's consulting and verification practices and operations are quality assured for delivery of superior technical products.
+- High-Quality Work Products: Trinity's consulting and verification practices and operations are quality assured consistent with ISO 9001 standards for the delivery of superior technical products.

-- Relevant Project Experience: Trinity has relevant experience in GHG verifications, GHG management and emission reduction plans, enterprise-wide inventories, and carbon foot-printing exercises for national and international corporations across various industry sectors and locations.
+- Relevant Project Experiences: Trinity has relevant experience in GHG verifications, GHG management, and emission reduction plans, enterprise-wide inventories, and carbon foot-printing, life cycle analysis, and fuet pathway development exercises for national and international corporations across various industry sectors and locations.

-- Local California Offices: Fully staffed offices with accredited verifiers are strategically located to cover the entire state, including Northern California, Central California, and Southern California.
+- Local California Offices: Fully staffed offices with accredited lead and non-lead verifiers are strategically located to cover the entire state, including Northern California, Central California, and Southern California.

-In addition to GHG and offset project verification services, Trinity offers a wide variety of other climate change, sustainability, and GHG-related services:
+In addition to the aforementioned third-party verification services, Trinity offers a wide variety of other climate change, sustainability, and GHG-related services: